python/typing/typing_extensions/README.rst

 Overview
 ========

-The ``typing_extensions`` module contains both backports of changes made to the ``typing`` module since Python 3.5.0 as well as experimental types that will be eventually added to the ``typing`` module once stabilized.

-This module is intended to be used by people who:

-1. Are using Python 3.5+ and cannot upgrade to newer versions of Python.
-   Since the ``typing`` module was (provisionally) added to the Python standard library in 3.5, users who are unable to upgrade cannot take advantage of new additions to typing such as ``typing.Text`` or ``typing.Coroutine``.
+The ``typing`` module was added to the standard library in Python 3.5 on a provisional basis and will no longer be provisional in Python 3.7.
+However, this means users of Python 3.5 - 3.6 who are unable to upgrade will not be able to take advantage of new types added to the ``typing`` module, such as ``typing.Text`` or ``typing.Coroutine``.

-2. Are interested in using experimental additions to the ``typing`` module.
+The ``typing_extensions`` module contains both backports of these changes as well as experimental types that will eventually be added to the ``typing`` module.

 Users of other Python versions should continue to install and use use the ``typing`` module from PyPi instead of using this one unless